onozaty/redmine_issue_assign_notice/README.md

 # Redmine issue assign notice plugin

-It is a plugin of [Redmine](http://www.redmine.org) that notifies Slack, Rocket.Chat, etc. that the issue assignee changed.
+It is a plugin of [Redmine](http://www.redmine.org) that notifies Slack, Rocket.Chat, Teams, etc. that the issue assignee changed.

 ## Installation